New article on evidence and literature around COVID-19 and water demand

 There was a distinct lack of social science concepts and methodologies in use to understand changing water demand, and the methodological focus was largely quantitative.
 Key insights and reflections were lacking as a result; for example, there was little research on how the water-related practices, consumption, and demand patterns differed among households.

 This article makes the case for further qualitative and mixed-method research using social theories, illustrating how social practice theories, as one example, contribute to understanding the dynamics of everyday life during the pandemic.
-This research would generate deeper understandings of the impacts of COVID-19 on domestic water use as well as an evaluation of the implications these findings could have post-pandemic.
+Measures to prevent transmission have led to substantial changes to everyday life, with lock-downs, stay-at-home orders and guidance leading to an increase in people staying indoors

 Access the full article: